celo-org/docs/blog/22-04-23-building-a-multi-party-escrow-dApp-using-celo-atomic-and-batch-transactions/building-a-multi-party-escrow-dApp-using-celo-atomic-and-batch-transactions.md

 Congratulations 🎉 on finishing this tutorial!
 Thank you for taking the time to complete it.
 In this tutorial, you have learnt how to Build a Multi-Party Escrow DApp using Celo Atomic And Batch Transactions.

 To have access to the full codebase, here is the link to the project repo on [github](https://github.com/gconnect/sage-multi-escrow-dapp).

+## Net Steps
+As a next step, apply what you have learnt in this tutorial and write a test coverage for the smart contract.
+Also create a more fancy UI and make all the necessary smart contract calls.

 ## About the Author​
 Glory Agatevure is a blockchain engineer, technical writer, and co-founder of Africinnovate.
 You can connect with me on [Linkedin](https://www.linkedin.com/in/glory-agatevure-47a222ab/), [Twitter](https://twitter.com/agatevureglory) and [Github](https://github.com/gconnect/).